 Coughing after drinking water is a regular occurrence among the canine population, and more often than not, there is no cause for alarm.
-It is possible that the liquid went the wrong way, or your pooch supped some mild irritant from its water bowl, which triggered the dog’s cough reflex.
-However, if your dog is a puppy, belongs to the brachycephalic breed, or has a short muzzle, you may need to be concerned if it frequently coughs after ingesting water.
+It is possible that the liquid went the wrong way, or your pooch supped some mild irritant from its water bowl, which triggered their cough reflex.
+However, if your dog is a puppy, belongs to the brachycephalic breed, or has a short muzzle, there may be a cause for concern if they’re frequently coughing after drinking water.
 Continue reading to get the full details.

 Your Dog Is Just Gagging

 Veterinarians all over the globe have entertained complaints like ‘my dog coughs after drinking water’, ‘my dog throws up after drinking water’, or ‘my dog chokes on water’.
 However, if your complaint is a case of your dog gagging after drinking water, then chances might be that the canine’s cough reflexes must have been triggered.

 This is an automatic reaction whenever anything passes the epiglottis – it is just a natural way that the body uses to protect the lungs.
 An immediate contraction of the muscles will result in a cough, causing the affected dog to cough out the offending substance.
 If it becomes a frequent occurrence, it might be necessary to train your dog on how to take things easy.

 Dogs that are easily excited tend to gulp down their food and water like it may be their last meal.
 The speed at which this food hits the internal system gives rise to frequent coughs.
 To reduce the chances of this happening, get your fur buddy to calm down first before presenting food.

 Debris or Water in the Dog’s Windpipe